PMArkive/NintendoClients_wiki/Pia-Protocol.md

 * **254:** Represents the host of the mesh.
 * **255:** Used for broadcast messages.

-### Station id
+### Constant id
-This is a unique id per station.
+The constant id never changes.
 In NEX mode, it is the principal id (pid).
 In LDN and LAN mode, it is generated based on the local address of the station.

 ### Destination
 The content of this field depends on the [multicast bit](#message-flags).
-If the multicast bit is cleared, this field contains the [station id](#station-id) of the destination console.
+If the multicast bit is cleared, this field contains the [constant id](#constant-id) of the destination console.
 If the multicast bit is set, this field contains a bitmap where each bit represents one destination console (the bit number of a console is its station index: `1 << station_index`).

 ## Encryption
 Packets are encrypted and signed with the [session key](#session-key).